Regression

 plt.show()

-We numerically demonstrate that the L1 penalty enforces sparsity in the coefficient estimates.
+We numerically demonstrated that the L1 penalty enforces sparsity in the coefficient estimates.
 But why does this occur?

 To better understand this phenomenon, we can explore alternative but equivalent optimization formulations for both Ridge and LASSO regression.